Lancelot-Zeng/Android-live-stock-management-system-JDBC-/README.md

 # Android-live-stock-system-management-system-JDBC-

-#This project is in order to make an inventory real-time monitoring application for the Selkirk Brick company.
+#This project is in order to make an inventory real-time monitoring application for the Brick company.
-#This application will be used for the warehouse forklift drivers and managers of Selkirk Brick.
+#This application will be used for the warehouse forklift drivers and managers of Brick factory.
 #This live-stock system would separate as two parts, which forklift drivers would use android device, and manager would use a webpage to manage the whole thing.
 #The monitoring application will be able to use for the manager (Administrator) to view and change the current stock data, view the workers' attendance.
 #And the forklift drivers (users) can only use to view the current storage, and receive the orders from manager.

-#please deploy the database file("sqldb.db") before deploy the Android application
+#*Notice:please deploy the database file("sqldb.db") before deploy the Android application.